 In contexts with poor governance, weak diversification and poor sectoral linkages, natural resources may be exploited to sustain the political and military agendas of armed forces and/or other groups.
-This dynamic contributes to a broader war economy that may incentivize unsustainable exploitation, resource grabs and human rights abuses that may be related, although not exhaustively, to the environment and natural resources.
-When captured by armed forces and groups, or organized criminal groups, high-value commodity sectors with significant global demand - such as minerals, oil and gas, timber and other agricultural commodities - represent a serious threat to peace, security and development.
-This may occur with high-value commodities including charcoal, timber, ivory, gems and minerals, as well as agricultural commodities like cocoa and or palm oil.
-This trade links conflict actors to the global economy and ultimately to the end consumer of the good or service, thereby implicating a multitude of stakeholders from local private sector to regional and global multi-national enterprises and their investors.
+This dynamic contributes to a broader war economy that may incentivize unsustainable exploitation, resource grabs and human rights abuses that may be related, although not exclusively, to the environment and natural resources.
+When captured by armed forces and groups or organized criminal groups, high-value commodity sectors with significant global demand - such as minerals, oil and gas, timber and other agricultural commodities - represent a serious threat to peace, security and development.
+These commodities may include charcoal, timber, ivory, gems and minerals, as well as agricultural commodities like cocoa and palm oil.
+This trade links conflict actors to the global economy and ultimately to the end consumer of the good or service, thereby implicating a multitude of stakeholders, from the local private sector to regional and global multinational enterprises and their investors.

-The exploitation of natural resources and associated environmental stresses, such as the contamination of soils, air or water during extraction processes, can impact all phases of the conflict cycle, from contributing to the outbreak and perpetuation of violence to undermining prospects for peace.
+The exploitation of natural resources and associated environmental stresses, such as the contamination of soil, air or water during extraction processes, can impact all phases of the conflict cycle, from contributing to the outbreak and perpetuation of violence to undermining prospects for peace.
 In addition, the environment itself may be damaged through scorched-earth tactics in order to harm specific groups of people or to render land and areas unusable by opposing groups.
-In extreme cases, land can also be damaged when communities are significantly displaced, where populations may be forced to degrade the natural resource base in order to survive.
-This environmental damage, coupled with the collapse of institutions and governance practices, can present significant risks that threaten people's health, livelihoods and undermine security.
-It may also undermine a country's capacity to achieve the 2030 Agenda for Sustainable Development, as well as exacerbate vulnerabilities to climate change and natural disasters.
+In extreme cases, land can also be damaged when communities are significantly displaced, and populations may be forced to degrade the natural resource base to survive.
+This environmental damage, coupled with the collapse of institutions and governance practices, can threaten people's health and livelihoods and undermine security.
+It may also undermine a country's capacity to achieve the 2030 Agenda for Sustainable Development, and exacerbate vulnerabilities to climate change and natural disasters.

-Identifying the role of natural resources in armed conflict is a necessary starting point to effectively address the factors that may have caused or sustained conflict, could trigger a relapse into violence, or may impede the process of consolidating sustainable peace.
+Identifying the role of natural resources in armed conflict is a necessary starting point for effectively addressing the factors that may have caused or sustained conflict, could trigger a relapse into violence, or may impede the process of consolidating sustainable peace.
 Analyses and assessments on environmental and natural resource issues can help DDR practitioners to identify the ways in which natural resources are intentionally and/or inadvertently utilized, exploited, depleted and destroyed as part of conflict.
-While the UN has increasingly adopted guidance on integrating natural resource considerations into its peacebuilding assessments and interventions, in practice, natural resources are still too often considered as "too hard to fix" and as an issue to be addressed at a later stage in the recovery or peacebuilding process.
-However, doing so fails to take into account the broad and changing nature of threats to national and international security, as well as opportunities for natural resource management to contribute to sustainable peace.
+While the UN has increasingly adopted guidance on integrating natural resource considerations into its peacebuilding assessments and interventions, in practice, natural resources are still too often considered 'too hard to fix' and viewed as an issue to be addressed at a later stage in the recovery or peacebuilding process.
+However, these perspectives fail to take into account the broad and changing nature of threats to national and international security, as well as opportunities for natural resource management to contribute to sustainable peace.

-Integrating natural resource management issues into peacebuilding - and DDR in particular - should be seen as a security imperative following the strong linkages between natural resources and conflict.
+Integrating natural resource management issues into peacebuilding - and DDR in particular - should be seen as a security imperative, given the strong linkages between natural resources and conflict.
 Deferred action or uninformed choices made early on often establish unsustainable trajectories of recovery that can undermine long-term peace and stability.
 At the same time, natural resource management offers important opportunities for sustainable livelihoods recovery, employment creation and reconciliation.

 The following sections provide a frame of reference to support the improved consideration of natural resources in DDR processes.
-In order to apply this frame, DDR practitioners should seek the appropriate expertise and work across different national and international agencies to gather the information related to natural resources needed to inform interventions.
+To apply this frame, DDR practitioners should seek appropriate expertise and work across various national and international agencies to gather the information related to natural resources needed to inform interventions.